delta6626/365-days-of-code/README.md

 - Day 330 ✅: Started building the Vowed dashboard
 - Day 331 ✅: Set up webhooks and types for Vowed
 - Day 332 ✅: Defined types, implemented webhooks and minor fixes for Vowed
+- Day 333 ✅: More refactoring and styling on Vowed

 ## 📌 Notes